-sets the log options for the spawner in a log configuration file.
-For example:
+''' sets the log options for the spawner in a log configuration file.
+For example: - logconfigloc "C:\SAS\Config\Lev1\ObjectSpawner '''

--logconfigloc "C:\SAS\Config\Lev1\ObjectSpawner\logconfig.xml"

-The file is an XML file that uses specific options.
-For more information, see "Using the SAS Logging Facility in the SAS Intelligence Platform" in the SAS Logging: Configuration and Programming Reference.
+\logconfig.xml" The file is an XML file that uses specific options.
+For more information, see "Using the SAS Logging Facility in the SAS Intelligence Platform" in Chapter 1 of SAS Logging: Configuration and Programming Reference.